kikuomax/temperature-monitor/README.md

 **NOTE: I could not subscribe the topic `home/temperature-and-humidity` without `iot:Receive` allowed.**

-### Publishing messages to the AWS message broker
+### Publishing messages to the AWS Message Broker

-Because I already introduced an MQTT broker in the previous section, it was very straight forward to publish messages to the AWS message broker.
+Because I already introduced an MQTT broker in the previous section, it was very straight forward to publish messages to the AWS Message Broker.

 I added the following changes to [`src/DHT22_mqtt_crt_both.py`](src/DHT22_mqtt_crt_both.py) and saved it as [`src/DHT22_aws_iot.py`](src/DHT22_aws_iot.py).